tstillwell/appengine_multiblog/README.md

 The default CSS is stored in /static/main.css and can be changed or overwritten to meet your needs.

+Keep in mind that `base.html` actually links to a minified version of `main.css` so if you change `main.css` no style changes will happen unless you re-minify the file as main.min.css or change the link in `base.html` to link directly to `main.css`

 Google Fonts are also used in the default setup and can also be changed/reconfigured if you would like to use different fonts, by replacing the link in `base.html`